bummmble/frost/readme.md

 # Frost Builder

+Note: This readme is currently out of date and is being updated to reflect new changes in the coming release!

 > A simple way to control your application builds and targets

 Frost does offer a framework agnostic "Renderer" that builds production ready bundles and has a universal development server, but that isn't the goal.
 The goal is to make complex builds simpler.